 Ted Gahl (b.
 1983, New Haven, Connecticut) received a BFA from Pratt Institute in Brooklyn, NY in 2006 and an MFA from Rhode Island School of Design in Providence, RI in 2010.
 Gahl has been an artist-in-residence at Tilleard Projects Residency, Lamu, Kenya, Africa; and Fountainhead Residency, Miami, FL.
 The artist has exhibited internationally at: Halsey McKay Gallery, East Hampton, NY; Galleri Jacob Bjørn, Aarhus, Denmark; Towards, Toronto, Canada; Nino Mier Gallery, Los Angeles, CA; The Journal, Brooklyn, NY; The Peninsula School, Institute of Contemporary Art, Maine College of Art, Portland, Maine; and Mass MOCA, North Adams, MA.
 His work has been featured in publications including: The New York Times, Artinfo, Time Out London, Artnews, Contemporary Art Daily, and New American Paintings, among many others.
 Gahl lives and works in Litchfield, CT.

-Ted Gahl: Paintings will run at Alexander Berggruen (1018 Madison Avenue, Floor 3) from September 1-October 14, 2020, by appointment.
+Ted Gahl: Paintings ran at Alexander Berggruen (1018 Madison Avenue, Floor 3) from September 1-October 14, 2020, by appointment.
 The exhibition’s preview is available upon request.
-To schedule a visit and for all inquiries, please feel free to contact the gallery at firstname.lastname@example.org.
+For all inquiries, please feel free to contact the gallery at firstname.lastname@example.org.